Medical and Clinical Laboratory Technician

-A medical technician, commonly referred to as a clinical laboratory technician, may typically prepare specimens and perform manual tests or tests using automated analyzers.
-These professionals may be responsible for running routine lab tests used for diagnosis and treatment or prevention of disease.
+Medical laboratory technicians (commonly referred to as clinical laboratory technicians, medical laboratory technicians, or MLTs) typically prepare specimens and perform manual tests or tests using automated analyzers.
+These professionals may also be responsible for running routine lab tests used for diagnosis and treatment or prevention of disease.
 Medical technicians may traditionally work under the direct supervision of medical technologists.

 - Cleaning and setting up lab equipment.